audeering/ser-tests/docs/method-tests.rst

 into 10 bins
 before calculating the distance.

-The **Mean Value** over all samples should not change compared to the gold standard.

 The test **Relative Difference Per Class** checks that the number of samples per class is comparable